Morneau threatens to sue critics over attacks on his personal financial decisions

 This week's questions from the opposition are based on the fact that Mr. Morneau's office had told the National Post that the minister previously sold 680,000 Morneau Shepell shares.
 Mr. Poilievre noted Monday that records show someone sold 680,000 company shares on Nov.
 30, 2015, about a week before the minister tabled a motion introducing the tax changes, which had been promised by the Liberals during the 2015 election campaign.

-"The definition of insider trading is 'the use of undisclosed material information for profit,'" said Mr. Cullen.
-"How can the Prime Minister still have confidence in his finance minister?"
+"The definition of insider trading is 'the use of undisclosed material information for profit,'" Mr. Cullen said.
+"How can the Prime Minister still have confidence in his Finance Minister?"

-The Liberal platform did state that the promised tax increase on the top one per cent of income earners would be fully in place during the first year of a Liberal government.
+The Liberal platform stated that the promised tax increase on the top 1 per cent of income earners would be fully in place during the first year of a Liberal government.

 Mr. Morneau said the accusations against him are absurd because the tax hike was public knowledge.